 It is hoped that the technology and innovative approaches will become available throughout all the classrooms over time, she said.

 The eight teachers were chosen because they are instructional leaders and lifelong learners for instruction and assessment, Crowe said.
-They also have demonstrated an ability to collaborate with other educators, are "models of best practice and constantly adapting;" have "inspired and motivated colleagues," and are "risk-takers and pioneers with technology," she said.

 The teachers and others involved will focus on "the four Cs of 21st century skills," Crowe said.
 Those include critical thinking and problem-solving, communication skills, collaboration and creativity and innovation.